thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *So $u$ in $v$'s view is just one number and not a vector?*

 Yes it is just one number.
 However, a single number is still a vector: it is in fact a 1-dimensional vector!
-And so, dot product achieves one-dimensional change of perspective.
+And so, dot product achieves 1-dimensional change of perspective: $u$ living in an arbitrary number of dimension is reduced into a 1-dimensional vector in $v$'s coordinate system.

-*Okay, here is what I think why projection makes sense: the projection is larger when $u$ is more aligned to $v$, and shrinks to zero when the two are not aligned at all (perpendicular).
+*Okay, from the above visualization, here is what I think why projecting makes sense: the projection is larger when $u$ is more aligned to $v$, and shrinks to $0$ when the two are not aligned at all (perpendicular).
 And so when the two is more aligned, each views the other as larger.*

 Bingo. **Changing in perspective** is the recurring theme in Linear Algebra.
 Much of Linear Algebra is concerned with studying how a certain object of interest (represented by a point) looks like under different perspectives (different spaces and coordinate systems).